 Things such as no cancellation fees or more flexible check-ins and outs are on the top of the list of customer’s wishes.
 The COVID-19 pandemic made traveling impossible for a certain period, but it also made it uncertain.

 Many people had to cancel their arrangements because of the different travel policies.
 In that situation, both parties lose some money and time.

 Nowadays, more people take shorter vacations and are willing to splurge more on them.
 Accommodations that take this change into account can attract more people daily.
 By introducing smaller changes into your offers, you can be a host to a big group of people that do not have the time for a whole week’s vacation.

 The same goes for organized tours.
 The flexibility makes everything better for a lot of clients.
-Places to visit in the Bahamas can mean different things for clients that travel with and without kids.
+Places to visit in the Bahamas can mean different things for clients who travel with and without kids.
 So, by offering a kid-friendly or family-friendly tour option, you are opening your doors to more clients.
 It is a win-win situation.

-Luxury comes in various forms, but nothing can replace a high-quality staff and top-notch service that makes a client feel respected and welcome.
+Luxury comes in various forms, but nothing can replace a high-quality staff and top-notch service that make a client feel respected and welcome.
 People will always talk about how your accommodation looks and feels like a fairytale, and they will return or bring more people along.

-If you are about to embark on an adventure you can also check out Books That Will Inspire Your Next Adventure.
+If you are about to embark on an adventure, you can also check out Books That Will Inspire Your Next Adventure.

 #5.
 Customized and Private Tours